Conservation

 Check out some of the recent conservation programs we've established and implemented to help make this world a better place that will last for generations to come!

-Species Survival Plan Programs
+Species Survival Plan Programs and SAFE

 ZooAmerica® participates in 11 Species Survival Plan® programs.
-The purpose of these SSP programs is to oversee the population management of select species within the Association of Zoos and Aquariums member institutions and to enhance conservation of these species in the wild.
+The purpose of these SSP programs is to oversee the population management of select species within the Association of Zoos and Aquariums member institutions.
+Each SSP program is led by expert advisors to maintain a healthy, genetically diverse and demographically stable population for the long-term future.

 Regal Fritillary Butterfly

-Each year in late August, ZooAmerica staff collects a small number of female Fritillaries from these ranges as a source of eggs for our butterfly-rearing project.
+Each year in early August, FIG biologists collect a small number of female regal fritillary butterflies from the military ranges and bring them to ZooAmerica.
+These females serve as a source of eggs for the butterfly-rearing project.
 A single female can lay over 2,000 eggs.
-The newly hatched caterpillars consume their own eggshells before going into hibernation for the fall and winter.
-At ZooAmerica, we overwinter some of the hatchling caterpillars, both indoors in refrigerators in our butterfly lab, and also outdoors in beds of violets, bluestem grasses, and nectar plants.
-The majority of hatchlings are released directly at one of our reintroduction sites.
-In early spring, the caterpillars awake from hibernation, grow rapidly on a diet of violet leaves, and pupate in about eighteen days.
+The newly hatched caterpillars consume their own eggshells before going into a winter diapause or hibernation for the fall and winter.
+At ZooAmerica, we overwinter the hatchling caterpillars in environmental chambers.
+In early spring, the caterpillars awake from hibernation, grow rapidly on a diet of violet leaves, molt through 6 instars or caterpillar stages, pupate (form a chrysalis) and emerge as adult butterflies.
+Adult Regal Fritillaries emerge from their chrysalides in mid-June through mid-July.

 Partnering For Barn Owls Project